 Once you have decided you need to apply for a New Zealand Student Visa, you will need to satisfy the same kinds of requirements as laid out by other developed countries.
 These include proof of acceptance, maintenance, and exit.

-Once approved, full time student will be granted a New Zealand student visa that is valid for the same period they provided proof of payment for during the maintenance requirements (above).
+Once approved, full-time students will be granted a New Zealand student visa that is valid for the same period they provided proof of payment for during the maintenance requirements (above).
 This period can last up to, but not exceed, four years.

 In the end, then, if you are considering applying for a student visa in New Zealand, why wait?
 Adventure is around the corner!